ferrumnet/MultiSwap/README.md

 ---
 description: >-
-  MultiSwap allows users to securely bridge any asset on network 1 for any asset on network 2 at transaction speed.
+  MultiSwap allowss users to securely bridge any asset on network 1 for any asset on network 2 at transaction speed.
 Read the docs here: [MultiSwap and MultiChain Liquidity Pool Bridge](https://docs.ferrumnetwork.io/ferrum-network-ecosystem/v/multiswap-and-multichain-liquidity-pool-bridge/)
 ---

 ### MultiSwap is divided into three major parts